 You will also not find harbors filled with expensive yachts.
+This is big business in the Netherlands, but mostly for foreign consumers.
 Those who buy a pleasure yacht in the Netherlands will have a hard time finding a spot for it, as the harbors are all full.
 Not with luxurious three-masters and a regular crew, however, but rather with motor and sail boats of all shapes and sizes.
 And should there be one that sticks out above the rest, chances are it is flying a foreign flag.
 You would almost think that socialism reigns here, even more so than in the countries of the former East Bloc.
 A conclusion several conservative as well as liberal bloggers would be happy to support.
 However, economic statistics show the opposite.
 When it comes to per capita income, the Netherlands is securely situated towards the top of the European Union.
 After all, the wage system is pretty balanced and there are no extreme differences.

 When it comes to wealth, the situation is different.
-There are approximately 157,000 millionaires in the Netherlands and one in three households has at least € 100,000 in a bank account.
+There are approximately 300,000 millionaires in the Netherlands and one in three households has at least € 100,000 in a bank account.
 The rest has to make due with less.
 Often much less.
-One point one million households have a negative wealth; as in, they are in debt - though, fortunately, this number is going down, now that the economic crisis is slowly receding.
+One point one million households have a negative wealth; as in, they are in debt.
+Without even taking into account debts that have been incurred despite government support for the various sectors as a consequence of the Covid crisis.
 Should you run into a Dutchman who complains about the taxes and how the middle class is suffering, ask him to show you the numbers.
 Whereby it must be noted that the crisis did contribute to poverty.
-In 2016, there were 1.25 million 'poor people' - on a population of 17 million.
-Of these, 595,000 had been in this situation for more than three years.
+In 2019, a little over 1 million lived in poverty - on a population of 17.4 million.
 Before the crisis, there had been 850,000 poor people.
-In the spring of 2017, it was calculated that the number of children living in poverty had gone up to 400,000.
-Princess Laurentien, the sociallyengaged wife of the King's youngest brother Constantijn, decided to become involved with their plight and started - with the help of the government - the Missing Chapter Foundation that aims to involve these financially-deprived children in projects aimed at combating poverty among children.
-State Secretary Jette Klijnsma, of Social Affairs, has made € 100 million available for this project.
+In the spring of 2019, it was calculated that the number of children living in poverty had gone down to 251,000 (from 321,000 in 2013).
+Princess Laurentien, the socially-engaged wife of the King's youngest brother Constantijn, decided to become involved with their plight and started - with the help of the government - the Missing Chapter Foundation that aims to involve these financially deprived children in projects aimed at combating poverty among children.
+State Secretary Jette Kliinsma, of Social Affairs, has made € 100 million available for this project.
 In the Netherlands, someone who has less than € 973 to spend a month, is considered poor.
 Couples who have no children are considered poor if they have less than € 1,330.
 Does this sound like plenty to you?
 Most Dutch people have high fixed expenses, so that only a modest amount, in the range of € 30-60, remains a week, for food and clothes.
+The Covid crisis itself did not contributed significantly to the number of poor people.
+This is largely thanks to the support given by the government to companies impacted by the crisis.
+As a consequence, the number of bankruptcies remained below average.
+An end to this support came in October 2021, while the government also started to collect taxes that had been deferred in connection with the lockdowns.